antoineB/antoineB.github.io/_src/posts/2015-06-02-basic-fastcgi-with-racket.md

 ## Performance expectation

-To have an idea where the n° of requests per seconds i used <code>ab -c 25 -n 10000</code> on several configurations:
+To have an idea where the n° of requests per seconds I used <code>ab -c 25 -n 10000</code> on several configurations:

 * racket web/server (a web server written in pure racket): 1300
 * nginx + chicken fastcgi binding: 10000